Substance Abuse Counseling Salary: What You’ll Earn

-Employment of substance abuse counselors is predicted to grow 20 percent through 2026.
-By comparison, all other occupations in the U.S. are expected to grow 7 percent through 2026.
+Employment of substance abuse counselors is predicted to grow 25% through 2029.
+By comparison, all other occupations in the U.S. are expected to grow 4% through 2029.

 Certain facilities that employ substance abuse counselors are expected to have very high growth through the remainder of the decade.

 High schools and colleges also employ substance abuse counselors to not only help students recover, but also to discuss preventative measures and proven coping skills.

 How much competition will I face for a job?

 Even with a plentiful supply of jobs, employers will always look for the best and brightest counselors, so you want to ensure you’ve earned the appropriate degree and gained experience where you can.